HomeAmericaUkraine may form joint ventures with allies to boost defences against ballistic...

 "This requires a dedicated project - the mathematics is complex and requires time.
 But Ukraine must develop its own capabilities," Fedorov said.

-(Reporting by Max Hunder, Editing by Daniel Flynn and Timothy Heritage)
+(Reporting by Max Hunder, Editing by Daniel Flynn, Timothy Heritage and Gareth Jones)

 tagreuters.com2026binary_LYNXMPEM1Q0JU-VIEWIMAGE